chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

    Note that to send data from Chef Automate to ServiceNow, you need to specify the **Data Feed URL** in the Chef Automate server `FQDN/api/x_chef_automate/asset` (Fully Qualified Domain Name (FQDN) is the domain name of the ServiceNow instance to configure in Chef Automate).
 For example, <https://venxxx.service-now.com/api/x_chef_automate/asset>.

 5. Select the **Test Data Feed** button.
 The application checks that the values specified are correct and the connectivity between Chef Automate and the application establishes.

    A successful test displays the **service-now automate connectivity passed** message.
-If there is an error, a message is displayed that will help resolve any connectivity or credentials issues.
+Else, an error message displays detailing the connectivity or credentials issues and helps you in resolving the error.

 6. Select **Create Data Feed**.
-The data feed is created.
+The application creates the data feed.

 {{< figure src="/images/automate/snow_integration_create_data_feed.png" alt="Create Data Feed">}}